 What is the solution?

-All aquaculture sites should monitor their fish and installations daily.
+All aquaculture sites are required to monitor their fish and installations daily.
 The Aquaculture Operations Regulations state that site managers are obliged to have the necessary knowledge to prevent, detect and limit escapes.
 It is also a requirement to have an up-to-date plan that includes an overview on how to detect, limit and catch escaped fish effectively.
-A risk assessment should be carried out to minimize the risk of escapes.
+Risk assessments are carried out to minimize the risk of escapes.
 The risk assessment forms the basis for systematic measures.
-The mesh size of the nets should be adapted to the size of the fish, making sure they cannot get through the net.
-In addition, nets should be checked regularly, both before and during operation.
+The mesh size of the nets must be adapted to the size of the fish, making sure they cannot get through the net.
+In addition, nets are checked regularly, both before and during operation.
 In 2013, another technical standard was introduced for land-based aquaculture facilities.
 This standard includes requirements for risk analysis, design, construction, operations etc.

 In 2015, there was a new regulation on joint responsibility for recapturing escaped fish in rivers.
 In the same year the OURO (the aquaculture industry association for escaped fish) was established to enforce the regulation.
 The regulation defines when the proportion of escaped salmon in a river has reached a level that makes it necessary to put measures in place.
 The OURO board carries out the assessments and plans any measures needed.
 It is obligatory to join the association.
 Any measures required will be funded by the fish farmers through a mandatory fee, payable by those who do not trace their fish.
 This compulsory scheme replaced the voluntary Environmental Fund (Miljøfondet), which was set up and funded by the aquaculture industry in 2011.
 The old Environmental Fund implemented various measures in over 100 rivers and spent around 30 million Norwegian kroner in the four to five years that the fund was operational.
 The funds were mainly used on monitoring and recapturing escaped fish, education and tracing.